 Jess Morales Rocketto is the Civic Engagement Director of the National Domestic Workers Alliance and the Executive Director of Care in Action, where she spearheads advocacy and electoral campaigns for the 2.5 million domestic workers in this country.
 She is the Co-Chair of the Families Belong Together Coalition, the campaign to end family separation and detention, and a co-founder of Supermajority, a new women's political action group.

 Maria is a committed worker-leader within NDWA who has mobilized countless domestic workers to build support for the California Bill of Rights Campaign and other NDWA initiatives.
 Maria is known for speaking out eloquently and powerfully on behalf of her community.

-Deputy Political Director of NDWA
+Deputy Director of Civic Engagement for NDWA

 Social Innovations Director